APSA Announces Revision to the APSA Guide to Professional Ethics in Political Science

 - Handling individual grievances and complaints that pertain to an APSA related meeting, conference or entity

-- Writing ethical guidelines for the association, usually in the form of advisory opinions, and
+- Writing ethical guidelines for the association, and

-- Helping protect human rights of scholars in other countries.
+- Helping protect human rights of political scientists in other countries

 How to submit a grievance